Tutorial

 sphinx_add_docs(doc ALL)

-By default, the builder used is “html”.
-Another builder can be defined as follows:
+By default, the builder used is html.
+Another builder can be selected as follows:

 sphinx_add_docs(doc ALL